eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 use cases.

 The service blueprints of the use case can be found in the annexes as attached documents.
 It is important to note that the service blueprint documents offer a viable solution for each use case, but alternatives and optional steps do exist.
-For instance, displaying stored data to which the user has already given consent might be optional.
+For instance, displaying stored data which the user has already approved to release might be optional.
 Furthermore, user journeys may differ depending on the chosen implementation approach, such as asynchronous attribute storage or synchronous retrieval.
-This could affect aspects like providing consent to retrieve and share data.
-The eIDAS Expert Group has described service blueprints for the following use cases.
+This could affect aspects like providing approval to retrieve and release data.

+The eIDAS Expert Group has described service blueprints for the following use cases:
+* Identification and authentication to access online services, see section 3.13.1,
+* Mobile Driving Licence, see section 3.2,
+* A number of other use cases that will be detailed in subsequent versions of this document, see section 3.3.

 ### 3.1 Identification and  authentication to access online services